Exam:

 • Rejection Criteria: Incompatible sample or missing time stamps (T0 and T1)

-Follow the step-by-step instructions in our Pocket Guide (link), clearly identifying the basal (T0) and post-ACTH (T1) tubes.
+Follow the step-by-step instructions in our Pocket Guide, clearly identifying the basal (T0) and post-ACTH (T1) tubes.

 • Adrenal insufficiency (Addison's disease): Low basal and post-ACTH cortisol levels confirm adrenal reserve insufficiency.